 The First Dáil, 1919

 After the Easter Rising of 1916, and the executions that followed it, public opinion in Ireland turned against the British crown.
 In the 1918 general election, Sinn Féin, the nationalist party, won 73 of 105 Irish seats in the House of Commons.
 However, Sinn Féin had pledged not to sit in Westminster but to create an independent assembly in Ireland.

 The party made good on its promise by inviting all elected Irish representatives to attend a parliamentary assembly in Dublin.
 On 21 January 1919, the first Dáil met in the Round Room of the Mansion House.
 The room was crammed with onlookers and journalists, who greatly outnumbered the 27 Members who attended.
-Unionist MPs declined to attend and are listed in the Official Report as “as láthair” (absent).
-Others were listed as “ar díbirt ag Gallaibh” (banished by foreigners) or “fé ghlas ag Gallaibh” (imprisoned by foreigners).
+Unionist and Irish Party MPs declined to attend and are listed in the Official Report as “as láthair” (absent).
+Many Sinn Féin Members were listed as “ar díbirt ag Gallaibh” (banished by foreigners) or “fé ghlas ag Gallaibh” (imprisoned by foreigners).
 Among these was Countess de Markievicz, who was imprisoned in Holloway prison, London.